ethmarks/ethmarks.github.io/content/posts/personalwebsite.md

 My site's performance is largely due to it being lightweight and carefully optimized.
 - **Static Rendering**: All of my site's content is present in the HTML.
 Unlike some sites that use [JSX](https://react.dev/learn/writing-markup-with-jsx) and [client-side rendering](https://developer.mozilla.org/en-US/docs/Glossary/CSR) to dynamically [hydrate](https://en.wikipedia.org/wiki/Hydration_(web_development)) their pages using JavaScript, my site render all content at build time.
 This uses much less processing power on your device and makes the page load much faster.
 - **Optimized CSS and JS**: Each page on my site only loads the resources that it needs, and the resources that it does import are minified.
-I used my custom `load-assets` partial to automate this process slightly.
-I discussed `load-assets` in more detail in the [Sass](#sass) section.
+I used custom partials to automate this process slightly, as discussed in the [Sass section](#sass).
 This per-page approach minimizes the data that needs to be downloaded and allows the page to load faster.
 - **Optimized Images and Videos**: The images, videos, and animations on my website use the [WebP](https://en.wikipedia.org/wiki/WebP) and [WebM](https://en.wikipedia.org/wiki/WebM) formats, which allows them to load faster and use less data.

 ## Privacy